 Transferring from a community college to a university can be challenging.
 Without adequate support, community college students may struggle to transfer and earn a bachelor’s degree.

-As we observe Hispanic Heritage Month, we are deeply inspired by the five Latinx educators who are sharing their stories with us in 2019.
+As we observe Hispanic Heritage Month, we are deeply inspired by the five Latine educators who are sharing their stories with us in 2019.

 Education Northwest’s board of directors announced that it has unanimously chosen Patty Wood as the organization’s chief executive officer.